Molodos/ElegooNeptuneThumbnails/README.md

 - Display more information about the sliced model on the thumbnail
 - Use a graphical user interface for thumbnail configuration
 - Thumbnail preview in graphical user interface
+- Add thumbnails for Klipper (to display in the Neptune 4 (Pro) web interface)

 > **Note:** If you have some idea on how to improve the plugin or found a bug, feel free to create
 > a [GitHub issue](https://github.com/Molodos/ElegooNeptuneThumbnails/issues/new/choose) for that